Easy Guide to Opening a Swimming Pool for the Season

 Step 12: All done

-Perhaps all you need to do now is either switch on your heating if you have it or get your solar pool cover out of storage and put it on the pool to allow the sun to heat up the water.
+Perhaps all you need to do now is switch on your heating if you have it or get your solar pool cover out of storage and put it on the pool to allow the sun to heat the water.

 Sit back and get ready to enjoy a summer of pool fun.